2009/dev-docs/awesome-wm/README.md

 Awesome has a lot of theme variables to allow you to customize the look of awesome, all theme variables are stored in the `beautiful` module.
 See the above link for the list.

-Below I have listed what format the different variable types you will encounter expect.
+Below I have listed what format the different variable types you will encounter througout awesome expect.

 ### Colors